|« PreviousNext »|

 ||The virtual devices associated with Amazon EBS volumes, if any are

 present.
-Only available in metadata if it is present at launch time.
+This value is only available in metadata if it is present at

-indicates the index of the Amazon EBS volume (such as
+launch time.
+The N indicates the index of the Amazon EBS

 ||The virtual devices associated with ephemeral devices, if any are present.
 The N indicates the index of the ephemeral volume.||2007-12-15|